Navier-Stokes solver using Green's functions I: channel flow and plane Couette flow: Introduction

 Although the method on p.\negthinspace{}\negthinspace{}\negthinspace{} 119 of Gottlieb and Orszag \cite{GottliebOrszag1977} has been extensively used in turbulence computations for more than two decades, its numerical properties have not been investigated as far as we know.
 For reliable use in solving the Navier-Stokes equations at high Reynolds numbers, the method should be able to accurately reproduce thin boundary layers, such as the one shown in Figure \ref{fig:Very-thin-boundary}.
 There is reason to be concerned.
 If the method is used to solve fourth order problems of the type \prettyref{eq:fourth-order-bvp}, it forms linear systems with condition numbers of the order $\alpha^{2}\beta^{2}$ for the fourth order boundary value problem \prettyref{eq:fourth-order-bvp} and of order $\alpha^{2}$ for the second order boundary value problem \prettyref{eq:second-order-bvp} \cite{Viswanath2012} .
 For the problem shown in Figure \ref{fig:Very-thin-boundary}, the condition number is more than $10^{24}$ and greatly exceeds the machine epsilon of double precision arithmetic.

 Zebib \cite[1984]{Zebib1984} and Greengard \cite{Greengard1991} suggested using a Chebyshev series for the highest derivative.
 For the fourth order problem \prettyref{eq:fourth-order-bvp}, the Chebyshev expansion would be $u''''=\sum_{m=0}^{M}c_{m}T_{m}(y)$.
-This device avoids the ill-condition in Chebyshev differentiation due to clustering at the end points that causes large errors in spectral differentiation.
+This device avoids the ill-conditioning of Chebyshev differentiation due to clustering at the end points that causes large errors in spectral differentiation.
 However, the spectral integration method of Zebib and Greengard also has a condition number greater than $\alpha^{2}\beta^{2}$ for the fourth order boundary value problem \prettyref{eq:fourth-order-bvp} \cite{CoutsiasHT1996,Viswanath2012}.

-The method of spectral integration has been extended and investigated carefully by Viswanath \cite{Viswanath2012}.
-He finds that the equations presented somewhat tersely on p.\negthinspace{}\negthinspace{}\negthinspace{} 119 of Gottlieb and Orszag \cite{GottliebOrszag1977} is in fact a form of spectral integration.
+The method of spectral integration has been extended and investigated carefully in \cite{Viswanath2012}.
+The equations presented somewhat tersely on p.\negthinspace{}\negthinspace{}\negthinspace{} 119 of Gottlieb and Orszag \cite{GottliebOrszag1977} are in fact a form of spectral integration.
 The methods used by Kleiser-Schumann and Kim-Moin-Moser have numerical properties that are practically identical to that of Zebib and Greengard.
-The method of Zebib and Greengard has no advantages.
-This fact has not always been appreciated.
-For example, Lundbladh, Henningson, and others \cite{LundbladhHenningsonJohansson1992,LundbladhHenningsonReddy1994} and Waleffe \cite{Waleffe2003} implemented the Zebib-Greengard form of spectral integration believing it to be advantageous.
-When we refer to spectral integration, it includes the methods of Gottlieb-Orszag, Kleiser-Schumann, Zebib, Kim-Moin-Moser, and Greengard as well as the more general and powerful formulation derived in \cite{Viswanath2012}.
+The essential equivalence of the Gottlieb-Orszag equations with spectral integration was first recognized by Charalambides and Waleffe \cite{CharalambidesWaleffe2008}.
+Because of this equivalence the advantages of explicit spectral integration, as implemented in \cite{LundbladhHenningsonJohansson1992,LundbladhHenningsonReddy1994} and \cite{Waleffe2003}, are not as overwhelming as illustrated in Figure 3 of \cite{Waleffe2003}.
+When we refer to spectral integration, it includes the methods of Gottlieb-Orszag, Kleiser-Schumann, Zebib, Kim-Moin-Moser, and Greengard as well as the more general and powerful formulations derived in \cite{Viswanath2012}.